qorix-group/process_description/process/process_areas/verification/guidance/verification_methods.rst

 S-CORE evaluates this coverage using the compiler selected for the target reference platform.

 If a sufficient structural coverage is not reached then additional test cases are added.
-What is sufficient and how to determine the coverage is defined in the :need:`wp__verification_plan`.
+What is sufficient and how to determine the coverage is defined in the :need:`wp__verification_plan` of the project.

 Derivation Techniques